The Ultimate Postpartum Survival Kit (A Complete Guide For New Moms)

 I would buy super-mega-ultra absorbent pads.
 You will most likely experience extra blood than your regular period.

 Make sure to buy unscented pads.
-Even if you traditionally buy scented pads, the fragrance might be too overwhelming to your senses immediately postpartum.
-Some people even find the scented pads irritating and that is the last thing you want!
+Even if you traditionally buy scented pads, the fragrance might overwhelm your senses immediately postpartum.
+Some people even find the scented pads irritating, and that is the last thing you want!

-Pro-Tip: Overnight pads are a lot longer and cover more surface area than regular pads.
+Pro-Tip: Overnight pads are much longer and cover more surface area than regular pads.

 Ice Packs

-If your hospital has disposable icepack pads, take home as many as you can!
-They are a life-saver.
+If your hospital has disposable icepack pads, take home as many as possible!
+They are a lifesaver.

 Pain Reliever